 Today Ms. Cooper is a consultant, internationally recognized speaker and the author of Extraordinary Circumstances (February 2008, John Wiley & Sons), a book that discusses her experiences as a corporate executive and lessons learned at WorldCom.
 Ms. Cooper presents to professionals and students across the globe to share the lessons she has learned and to emphasize the importance of strong ethical leadership.
 She has donated profits from her book to further ethics education for high school and college students.
 Ms. Cooper currently serves on advisory boards for Louisiana State University, Lehigh University and Mississippi State University.

 Prior to joining MCI, Ms. Cooper worked in public accounting in Atlanta, Georgia, for Deloitte & Touche and PricewaterhouseCoopers, and she holds a number of professional designations including Certified Public Accountant in Georgia, Certified Fraud Examiner and Certified Information Systems Auditor.
-The CooperGroup not a CPA firm but a management consulting firm and does not provide attest services, audits, or other engagements in accordance with the AICPA’s Statements on Auditing Standards.
+The CooperGroup is not a CPA firm but a management consulting firm, does not provide attest services, audits, or other engagements in accordance with the AICPA’s Statements on Auditing Standards.
 Ms. Cooper serves on the Board of Regents for the Association of Certified Fraud Examiners.
 She has previously served as a member of the Standing Advisory Group of the Public Company Accounting Oversight Board (PCAOB).

 Ms. Cooper has served on panels with notables such as Brian Williams, Anderson Cooper, Donna Brazile, and Grover Norquist; and has appeared on programs including Fox Business’ America’s Nightly Scoreboard, PBS’s Tavis Smiley, NBC’s The Today Show, ABC’s This Week with George Stephanopoulos, CSPAN’s BookTV, and CNBC’s “The Big Idea with Donnie Deutsch” and “Squawk Box.”